itexussoft/itexussoft.github.io/_posts/2016-04-12-project_structure.md

 But what is the matter today?
 Because even in current _JavaScript era_ I think this topic is still actual and those practices can be applied to projects also based on the new technologies.
 So, below are my notes I made at mentioned time.

-The are two fundamental ways to organise project's packages: _Package-by-layer_ and _Package-by-feature_.
+The are two fundamental ways to structure project's packages: _Package-by-layer_ and _Package-by-feature_.

 #### Package by layer